Apply For Grants

 In evaluating grant applications, the strongest proposals will demonstrate alignment with The Foundation for Evangelism’s values and address the following questions:

-- Evangelistic– How will this grant be grounded in and share God’s story, and invite others to enter, develop and deepen their relationship with Jesus?
+- Evangelistic– How will this grant be grounded in God’s abundance , and invite others to enter, develop and deepen their relationship with Jesus?
 Have you intentionally listened to your community to learn what difference the Good News might make in their lives?

-- Wesleyan – As a Wesleyan-tradition* congregation, is this project developed according to the example of Jesus and model of John Wesley that intentionally connects love of God with love of neighbor?
+- Wesleyan – As a Wesleyan-tradition* congregation, is this project developed according to the model of John Wesley, inspired by Jesus, that intentionally connects love of God with love of neighbor?
 In what ways will this grant invite people to accept and grow in God’s grace and address needs of the whole person and community?

 - Steward – In addition to soundly managing grant funds, how is this initiative engaging the context of ministry and utilizing your congregational gifts, strengths, and resources to equip disciples to share the Good News?

 - Leaders – How are clergy, ministers, and laity working in partnership and sharing leadership?
 Is the congregation focused on identifying leaders and equipping lay leaders?

 - Equip – How will you equip and empower the congregation to participate in this initiative and what are your plans to share your findings and learnings with others?